 This article is for those of you who know the STAR method but find it confusing because the “S” and the “T” steps seem so similar.

 If you have no idea what I’m talking about you can skip this and keep using STAR to answer your behavioral interview questions.

 So, the “situation” and “task” steps in STAR, they seem kind of similar, right?
 Yeah, they do.
 I’ve never been able to figure out the difference between them and I’ve had many clients ask me to explain the difference to them, which I can’t do because it doesn’t make any sense to me.

-To save everyone from confusion, I’ve started teaching my clients to use “PAR” instead.
+To save everyone (including myself) from confusion, I’ve started teaching my clients to use “PAR” instead.
 PAR is the same as STAR but combines the S and the T steps.

 Why “P” instead of “S”?
 S and P mean the same – situation, problem, issue – it doesn’t really matter what you call it, it’s the same thing.

 You may have heard the term “PAR” used when talking about resumes, and it's a common way of formatting resume bullet points, but we can also use it for answering behavioral questions and it is so much clearer than STAR.

 Here is the PAR format: